unity858/sundry/latex/nyanya/README.md

-nyanya1.sty is an original open-source LaTeX package written by GitHub user tac-nayn06 in April 2021, intended for public as well as personal use.
+nyanya.sty is an original open-source LaTeX package written by GitHub user tac-nayn06 in April 2021, intended for public as well as personal use.

 Currently the package is rather simple and does not need a description.